MattDodsonEnglish/docs/readme.md

 #### Note: upload `routes.yaml` after uploading the theme zip

-- Uploading the theme zip file isn't enough.
+- Uploading the theme zip file won't be enough.
 You'll need to upload `routes.yaml` separately.
 - There will already be a `routes.yaml` file uploaded to Ghost.
-This is the default one that comes with Ghost.
-We need to upload the theme one to override it.
+This is the default, which comes with Ghost.
+We need to upload our theme's file to override the default.

 ---